 California Transportation Plan

-The Office of State Planning facilitates the development and preparation of the long-range CTP required by federal and State law.
+The Office of State Planning facilitates the development and preparation of the long-range California Transportation Plan (CTP) required by federal and State law.
 The CTP provides a common framework for guiding transportation decisions and investments by all levels of government and the private sector.
 Federal law and state law require the development and preparation of a state transportation plan.
 OSP also provides analysis and policy recommendations regarding current transportation issues and future trends.

 The following legislation and executive orders have been or will be taken into account in both previous and future iterations of the CTP: